Centers‑of‑Gravity indicate warehouse locations that minimize transport costs

 Each single run of this algorithm does the following:

-- Step 1: locate warehouses at a random location
+- Step 1: locate warehouses at a random location (in the software: a location near a randomly selected customer)

 Optional: then assign customers given those random locations, calculate the weighted X,Y of assigned customers, and use this weighted X,Y as initial position of the warehouse.